Directed by Prachya Pinkaew. Thailand. 2002.

 They know that Don (Petchtai Wongkamlao), a former villager, is the culprit and that he has taken the head to Bangkok.
 In the city Ting easily finds Don but he has already disposed of the head.
 We are shown that Don makes a living as a thief, gambler and associates with drug dealing - he has been thoroughly corrupted by the city.
 At first he just wants to shrug off Ting but when he cannot get rid of him he tries stealing from him, and then when he discovers that he can fight like a one-man army he tries exploiting him in the gambling dens of Bangkok.

 It might all seem like a comic-strip action movie, but there is a sub-plot where a young woman over-doses on drugs, which indicates the ‘real’ evils of the city.
 In contrast, the unsophisticated “country bumpkin” Ting, and his rural village are shown to be spiritually and morally rich.
 Indeed, to emphasis this point when Ting is offered the winnings from one of his fights he rejects it.
 Despite all the obstacles put in his way Ting stays focussed purely on his mission to get back the Buddha’s head.
-The storyline is simple
+The

-to the point where you feel like shouting at the screen “give him back
+like shouting at the screen “give him back the

-the head”, but this would mean losing face which would not be acceptable
+head”, but this would mean losing face which

-at any cost to the film‘s characters.
+film‘s characters.
 When I viewed it at the 5th

-Bangkok International Film Festival one French critic shook his head
+International Film Festival one French

-afterwards and said this was a very “bad film”.
+was a very “bad film”.
 I accept it’s not an art

-movie, but I think the consensus opinion was that it is a very exciting
+movie, but I think the consensus opinion was

-action movie.
-The set-pieces are excellently staged, especially the fight
+set-pieces are excellently staged, especially

-sequences and the extended Tuk Tuk chase, and it moves at a fast clip.
+chase, and it moves at a fast clip.

 |